arimendelow/toy-app/README.md

+# Ruby on Rails tutorial demo app, set up using scaffolding!

+This is the second application for the [*Ruby on Rails Tutorial*](https://www.railstutorial.org/).

 Once postgres is setup, before this can be run in production:
 * Run `/usr/local/Cellar/postgresql/11.3//bin/createuser -s postgres` to create a user called `postgres`
   * Only need to do this once per computer, and the username can be whatever you want